eandmsz/calc/README.md

  - Barbie:
  - Emerald: Cambria
  - Flat: Trebuchet MS
- - Matrix: JetBrains Mono"
+ - Matrix: JetBrains Mono
- - Sandstone:
+ - Sandstone: Roboto Slab

 If a font is  missing, the default general system font will be used or the one you select